dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Templates/Templates_Basics.md

 |outputs | No | Values that are returned after deployment |

 ### Parameters
 The parameters section defined the values a user can input while deploying the resources.
-The values of the parameters can use used thoughout the template.
+The values of the parameters can be used thoughout the template.

 ```
 "parameters": {